ptrckkk/JCtrlZ/README.md

 JCtrlZ is a lightweight Java library that makes use of aspect-oriented programming (AOP) to capture particular events that happen in your Java (or more general: Java-byte code) programs.
 These events can be undone.

-Let's have a look at a small code snippet (which I guess says more than 1,000 words :)
+Let's have a look at a small code example (which I guess says more than 1,000 words):

 ```java
 @Undoable